tangrams/tangram-tutorial/src/Assets/markdown/vector.md

 [section]

 With our current GeoJSON file we can't really do that, because the only data it provides is countries (represented as polygons).
 This is where vector tiles come in.
-The <a href="https://mapzen.com/projects/vector-tiles/" target="&#95;blank">Mapzen vector tile service</a> provides worldwide basemap coverage sourced from <a href="http://www.openstreetmap.org/" target="&#95;blank">OpenStreetMap</a> and other open data projects, updated daily as a free & shared service.
+The <a href="https://mapzen.com/projects/vector-tiles/" target="&#95;blank">Mapzen vector tile service</a> provides worldwide basemap coverage sourced from <a href="http://www.openstreetmap.org/" target="&#95;blank">OpenStreetMap</a> and other open data projects, updated daily as a free and shared service.
 But what is a vector tile to begin with?

 ### What is a vector tile?